Certifications

 Essential Certifications for Crime Scene and Trauma Cleanup Professionals Did you know the fe...

-Professionals use hospital-grade disinfectants, bleach solutions, and EPA-approved cleaning agents for thorough decontamination.
+Professionals use hospital-grade disinfectants, bleach solutions, and other EPA-approved cleaning agents.